-*- coding: utf-8 -*-

 [docs] def get_frontend_varname(self, var: str) -> str: """Returns the original frontend variable name given the backend variable name `var`.
 Parameters ---------- var Name of the backend variable.
 Returns ------- str Name of the frontend variable """ v = self.get_var(var) front_vars = list(self._front_to_back.keys()) back_vars = list(self._front_to_back.values()) idx = back_vars.index(v) return front_vars[idx]

-[docs] def run(self, simulation_time: float, outputs: Optional[dict] = None, sampling_step_size: Optional[float] = None, solver: str = 'euler', **kwargs ) -> dict: """Simulate the backend behavior over time via a tensorflow session.
+[docs] def run(self, simulation_time: float, outputs: Optional[dict] = None, sampling_step_size: Optional[float] = None, solver: str = 'euler', **kwargs ) -> dict: """Simulate the backend behavior over time.
 Parameters ---------- simulation_time Simulation time in seconds. outputs Output variables that will be returned.
 Each key is the desired name of an output variable and each value is a string that specifies a variable in the graph in the same format as used for the input definition: 'node_name/op_name/var_name'. sampling_step_size Time in seconds between sampling points of the output variables. solver Numerical solving scheme to use for differential equations.
 Currently supported ODE solving schemes: - 'euler' for the explicit Euler method - 'scipy' for integration via the `scipy.integrate.solve_ivp` method. kwargs Keyword arguments that are passed on to the chosen solver.
 Returns ------- dict Output variables in a dictionary. """ filterwarnings("ignore", category=FutureWarning) # collect backend variables and functions ######################################### if self._verbose: print("Simulation Progress") print("-------------------") print("\t (1) Generating the network run function...") # generate run function func_name = kwargs.pop('func_name', 'vector_field') func, func_args, _, _ = self.get_run_func(func_name, **kwargs) # extract backend variables that correspond to requested output variables if self._verbose: print("\t (2) Processing output variables...") outputs_col = {} if outputs: for key, val in outputs.items(): outputs_col[key] = self.get_var(val, get_key=True) if self._verbose: print("\t\t...finished.") # perform simulation #################### if self._verbose: print("\t (3) Running the simulation...") t0 = time.perf_counter() # call backend run function results = self.graph.run(func=func, func_args=func_args, T=simulation_time, dt=self._dt, dts=sampling_step_size, outputs=outputs_col, solver=solver, **kwargs) if self._verbose: t1 = time.perf_counter() print(f"\t\t...finished after {t1-t0}s.") # return simulation results if outputs have been passed if outputs_col: return results # else, find the frontend variable names of the returned results and create a new results dict to return for key in results.copy(): front_key = self.get_frontend_varname(key) results[front_key] = results.pop(key) return results

-[docs] def get_run_func(self, func_name: str, file_name: Optional[str] = None, **kwargs) -> tuple: if not file_name: file_name = f"pyrates_func" return self.graph.to_func(func_name=func_name, file_name=file_name, dt_adapt=self._dt_adapt, **kwargs)
+[docs] def get_run_func(self, func_name: str, file_name: Optional[str] = None, **kwargs) -> tuple: if not file_name: file_name = f"pyrates_func" return self.graph.to_func(func_name=func_name, file_name=file_name, dt_adapt=self._dt_adapt, dt=self._dt, **kwargs)

-[docs] def network_to_computegraph(self, graph: NetworkGraph, inplace_vectorfield: bool = True, **kwargs): # initialize compute graph cg = ComputeGraph(**kwargs) if inplace_vectorfield else ComputeGraphBackProp(**kwargs) # add global time variable to compute graph cg.add_var(label="t", vtype="state_var", value=0.0 if self._dt_adapt else 0, shape=(), dtype='float' if self._dt_adapt else 'int') # node operators parsing_kwargs = ['parsing_method'] parsing_kwargs = {key: kwargs.pop(key) for key in parsing_kwargs if key in kwargs} self._parse_op_layers_into_computegraph(graph, cg, layers=[], exclude=True, op_identifier="edge_from_", **parsing_kwargs) # edge operators self._parse_op_layers_into_computegraph(graph, cg, layers=[0], exclude=False, op_identifier="edge_from_", **parsing_kwargs) return cg
+[docs] def network_to_computegraph(self, graph: NetworkGraph, inplace_vectorfield: bool = True, **kwargs): # initialize compute graph cg = ComputeGraph(**kwargs) if inplace_vectorfield else ComputeGraphBackProp(**kwargs) # add global time variable to compute graph cg.add_var(label="t", vtype="state_var", value=0.0 if self._dt_adapt else 0, shape=(), dtype='float' if self._dt_adapt else 'int') # node operators parsing_kwargs = ['parsing_method', 'vectorized'] parsing_kwargs = {key: kwargs.pop(key) for key in parsing_kwargs if key in kwargs} self._parse_op_layers_into_computegraph(graph, cg, layers=[], exclude=True, op_identifier="edge_from_", **parsing_kwargs) # edge operators self._parse_op_layers_into_computegraph(graph, cg, layers=[0], exclude=False, op_identifier="edge_from_", **parsing_kwargs) return cg

 [docs] def getitem_from_iterator(self, key: str, key_iter: Iterator[str]): return self.graph.get_var(key)